Information on COVID-19 Testing in El Cajon, CA

 1 – Through the “Reserve Your Spot for a COVID-19 Test” button below, select an open time slot.

-3 – Next, you will have a virtual visit with our medical provider.
+2 – Next, you will have a virtual visit with our medical provider.
 The provider will ask you questions about your COVID-19 symptoms and exposure.
 This virtual visit is REQUIRED before a swab test can be performed in-person.
-If you do not respond to our medical provider upon being contacted, your test will be canceled.

 The COVID-19 Antibody Blood Test